 “There is no footprint too small to leave an imprint on this world.”

-VOLUNTEER: Give back to others as a volunteer.
+- Get involved: Give back to others.
 Join a walk, host an event and raise awareness for Turner Syndrome.

 Setup a Memorial Donation Page

 “There is no greater agony than bearing an untold story inside you.” – Maya Angelou

 If you are here because your friend or family member succombed to Turner Syndrome, we are here to help you, too.
 Losing a child is devastating for parents.
 They not only lose their child but the hopes and dreams they had for her as well.
 Understand that nothing you do will make things easier, but offering your support shows your loved one that you care about what they are going through.
 Accept that this may change your relationship with your loved one but be forgiving and patient, and remember they are going through unimaginable pain.
 You probably want to support your loved one, but figuring out how can often be a struggle.